|

 This is a VERY important step for repainting painted kitchen cabinets.
 We used an orbital sander for this part to ensure we roughed the cabinets up enough for paint to stick to.
 Again, I know there are tutorials that say you can use a liquid deglosser / liquid sandpaper and get away with not sanding.
 But I cannot speak to the long-term durability of this, as I’ve not done it myself.

 You do not have to completely strip your cabinets of paint or go down to completely bare wood.
 I read conflicting info on this, but I am here to assure you that if you sand them well with a medium grit sandpaper and give them a good coat of bonding primer – completely stripping them is unnecessary.
-This is an important step to ensure paint adhesion, so I strongly recommend not skipping this!

 I used a 100 grit sandpaper disc to get into the fine grooves of our cabinet doors.
 I’ve listed 100 grit sandpaper sheets in my supply list, as I wished I had more sheet to work with for this part.